shaykalyan/shaykalyan.github.io/eleventy/posts/2022/code-review-practices.md

 ---
 layout: layouts/post.njk
 tags: ['productivity', 'work']
-title: My code review habits
+title: Review the code, not the coder
 description: Some practices I like to follow to make code reviews painless and judgement free
 previewImageName: lily58-build.png
 date: 2022-10-08 18:00:00.00 -7